IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prismal Air Tank, Prismal Diving Gear, Fluid Displacer, Normal Quiver, Magus Slippers, Star Collector, Murky Charm

--Shields have been expanded into a full sub-set of weapons with these new additions: Dank Wood Shield, Riot Shield
+-Shields have been expanded into a full sub-set of weapons with these new additions: Dank Wood Shield, Riot Shield, Magishield

+-Added Hand Warmer crafting recipes to the Reverse Engineering Station.

+-Some new vanity, including the Masterfully Crafted Hat Of The Dragon Gods

+--Changed:

 -Changes to the vanilla drowing mechanic: drowning for more than 5 seconds causes the damage to start increasing gradually

---Changed:
+-Changes to the vanilla Mana Regen Potion: it now has downsides to make it not completely outclass mage's other mana options

 -Space Diver Armor visual overhaul!
+The old set has been repurposed into a Vanity set, sold by the Goat

--Cobalt Wraith has undergone some changes to try to make the fight more fair and less running away
+-Cobalt Wraith has undergone some changes to try to make the fight more fair and less running away, Cobalt Chainsaws can no longer hit while retracting

+-Many of Cirno's attacks and mechanics have been changed to make the fight more fair

 -Finally fixed the Dank Shrines, there should now always be atleast one narrow entry point at highest top